Get

 Health and Care

-The Siberian cat is a healthy breed thanks to the lack of inbreeding throughout their history.
-While Siberians may experience basic cat health issues, they aren’t prone to any hereditary illnesses.
+The Siberian cat is generally a healthy breed thanks to the lack of inbreeding throughout their history.
+While Siberians may experience basic cat health issues, they can also be predisposed to hypertrophic cardiomyopathy, which should be screened for by responsible breeders.

 Siberian cats are considered hypoallergenic.
 While no cat is truly hypoallergenic, research shows that Siberians produce less of the Fel D1 compound.
 The compound is what triggers cat allergies.
-This makes caring for a Siberian easier for those who may have issues with allergies.
+This means some people with mild allergies may tolerate individual Siberians better, but reactions vary widely.
 Brushing their coats a few times a week and keeping their nails trimmed properly is all they require.

 Suitable for: